New Zealand Student Tours with KANES

 Fruit Farms

 Otherwise known as orchards, fruit farms are found in most zones.
 Various weather patterns dictate the varieties of fruit their care and productivity.
 The Desert & Adventure Zone is well known for stone fruit, pip fruit and grapes.
-Kiwi fruit and citrus fruit are most available at the north of the South Island, and the Northern areas of the Main Population Zone.
+Kiwi fruit and citrus fruit are most available in the Main Population Zone.

 Grain Farms